JdeRobot/RoboticsAcademy/exercises/color_filter/web-template/README.md

 - Jderobot already has created docker image available from [docker hub here](https://hub.docker.com/r/jderobot/robotics-academy/).
 - Follow the instructions line by line to run the exercise.
+- It is necessary to map the port where the camera is located to the docker container

 ## Run without docker container